shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 - Tuple methods only 2 - count(), index()
 - `tpl = (1)` this is not tuple but int you can check by `type(tpl)` to make it tuple `tpl = (1,)`.
 -  If we check the storage size of tuple using `sys.getsizeof()` the memory size of tuple keep on increasing with 8 byte with each new item.
+-  When we use tuple assignment like `tuple2 = tuple1` in this case id(tuple1) and id(tuple2) are same as both refering to same object and items will also refer to same object.

 2.  **Range**
 - Create a sequence of number starting from 0 to n-1.